Treatment of Opioid-Induced Constipation: The Hard Facts

 Opioid antagonists work peripherally (not in the brain, but in the gut) binding to the opioid receptor and preventing the constipating effect from narcotics.

-Unlike laxatives, opioid antagonists directly affect the mechanism by which opioids cause constipation.
+Unlike laxatives, opioid antagonists directly affect how opioids cause constipation.
 However, the pain-relieving effect of the opioid is not blocked.

 FDA-approved regimens include:

 Alvimopan (Entereg) is a μ-opioid receptor antagonist, but is only for short-term use in a hospital after bowel resection surgery.
-Entereg requires REMS program enrollment because of the potential risk of myocardial infarction with long-term use.
+Entereg requires REMS program enrollment (for safety) because of the potential risk of a heart attack (myocardial infarction) with long-term use.

 Relistor, a derivative of naltrexone, is classified as a mu-opioid receptor antagonist, and blocks receptors in the bowel that can interact with pain medications and lead to constipation.
 However, Relistor does not block the pain receptors in the brain, so the pain-relieving action of the opioid medication still takes effect.

-In July, 2016 the FDA approved methylnaltrexone (Relistor) oral tablets for the treatment of opioid-induced constipation (OIC) in adults with chronic non-cancer pain, including patients with chronic pain related to prior cancer or its treatment who do not require frequent opioid dosage escalation.
+In July, 2016 the FDA approved methylnaltrexone (Relistor) oral tablets for the treatment of opioid-induced constipation (OIC) in adults with long-lasting (chronic) pain that is not caused by active cancer.

 You should not use Relistor if you have a blockage in your stomach or intestines.
 Side effects with Relistor can include:

 Like Relistor, Movantik is an oral, opioid receptor antagonist that blocks opioid receptors in the intestines.
 In clinical studies, 1,352 participants received 12.5 milligrams (mg) or 25 mg of Movantik or a placebo (sugar pill) once daily for 12 weeks.
-Results showed that 41 to 44 percent of participants experienced an increase in bowel movements per week, compared to 29 percent of participants receiving placebo.
+Results showed that 41% to 44% of participants experienced an increase in bowel movements per week, compared to 29% of participants receiving placebo.

-In March of 2017, the FDA approved Symproic (naldemedine), another peripherally-acting mu-opioid receptor antagonist for the treatment of opioid-induced constipation (OIC) in adults with chronic non-cancer pain, including patients with chronic pain related to prior cancer or its treatment who do not require frequent (e.g., weekly) opioid dosage escalation.
+In March of 2017, the FDA approved Symproic (naldemedine), another peripherally-acting mu-opioid receptor antagonist used in adults to treat constipation that is caused by prescription pain medicines called opioids used for long-lasting (chronic) pain that is not caused by active cancer.
 Symproic comes in 0.2 mg oral tablets and is taken once a day.

-Symproic approval was based on the COMPOSE I and II randomized trials: two 12-week, randomized efficacy studies and one 52-week safety study conducted in adult patients with OIC and chronic non-cancer pain.
+Symproic approval was based on the COMPOSE I and II randomized trials: two 12-week, randomized efficacy studies and one 52-week safety study conducted in adult patients with opioid-induced constipation (OIC) and chronic non-cancer pain.
 Symproic met its primary and key secondary endpoints in both COMPOSE I and II.

 The most common side effects with Symproic as compared to placebo in clinical trials were: